 - Sign up for LIHEAP assistance

 Contact your utility company to inform them you have someone in the home who is sick or needs electricity to run a medical device.
-Provide verification of the medical issue from your doctor to the utility company.
+Verify the medical issue from your doctor to the utility company.

-Many states have some type of turn off restrictions based on the temperature in Winters months (32° F and below) or illness.
+Many states have some turn-off restrictions based on winter months’ temperature (32° F and below) or illness.
 Go to your utility provider website to check for their exceptions.
 (State Disconnections Policies)

 Other Ways to Prevent Electric Bill Shut Offs